 Problem: Please explain the refrigeration cycle that is used in air conditioners and heat pumps?
+How do air conditioners work?
 I do not understand how an air conditioner changes a vapor into a liquid?
 How can this cool my home?

 Answer: Great question!
 This question and how the refrigeration cycle works in air conditioners and heat pumps is what totally excited me about learning the HVAC business!
 This is totally amazing how this works!
 Can you imagine how excited and jubilant Willis Carrier was in 1902 when he invented the first air conditioning system!
 The refrigerant cycle amazes me how a high-pressure high-temperature gas vapor can be changed into a liquid in the condenser, then shot through a metering device to produce low pressure, low-temperature vapor in the evaporator to cool our homes!!!
 We have two really good quick YouTube videos below where AC Service Tech explains the refrigeration cycle.
 I explain the refrigeration cycle in more detail below the video.
 This really amazes me how air conditioners and heat pumps work!
 If you have any questions please let us know.
 Our email address is email@example.com